dg1986-bit/READily/README.md

 ## License

-No license, default copyright laws apply
+No license, "All Rights Reserved" (copyrighted by default)